MoyankGiri/Applications-of-AI-in-Fake-News-Mitigation/README.md

 2. run requirements.txt and download all necessary dependencies
 3. open a terminal at the root directory of this repo and run ```streamlit run App.py```

-Following the above steps should result in the web GUI to open in your browser from which you can intercat with the application <br>
+Following the above steps should result in the web GUI to open in your browser from which you can interact with the application <br>